Bishop Phillip F. Straling

 Under Bishop Straling's leadership, the Diocese of San Bernardino grew from about 235,000 Catholics to more than 800,000.
 The number of parishes grew from 85 to 105.

-In 1995, Pope John Paul II divided the state of Nevada into two dioceses – Las Vegas in the south and Reno in the north - and called Bishop Straling to assume leadership of the Diocese of Reno.
-He was ordained the sixth Bishop of the Diocese of Reno on June 29, 1995 and served there until his retirement in 2005.
+In 1995, St. John Paul II divided the state of Nevada into two dioceses – the Diocese of Las Vegas in the south and the reconstituted Diocese of Reno in the north - and called Bishop Straling to assume leadership of the Diocese of Reno.
+He was installed as the sixth Bishop of the Diocese of Reno on June 29, 1995 and served there until his retirement in 2005.
 He holds the title of Bishop Emeritus in the Diocese of Reno.